HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 3. Radio Wave/section 3-1 Freq and Wavelength.md

 > - To find wavelength in meters, use this formula: *300 divided by frequency in megahertz*. {{< link id="T3B06" >}}
 > - Amateur radio bands are often identified by their *approximate wavelength in meters*. {{< link id="T3B07" >}}

 Radio waves come in all sorts of sizes.
-The size of a radio wave—its wavelength—is directly related to its frequency, and understanding this relationship is key to understanding amateur radio bands.
+The size of a radio wave — its wavelength — is directly related to its frequency, and understanding this relationship is key to understanding amateur radio bands.

 Wavelength is the physical distance a radio wave travels while completing one full cycle.
 When you hear about the "2-meter band" or the "70-centimeter band," you're hearing about the approximate wavelength of the signals in that band.